 Eslenko A.N.
 Cyclic patterns in the process of socialization and personality development ( http://wwv.lpur.tsu.ru).

-generation in a certain set of social roles (work, family, etc.).
-Cyclicity also characterizes the change of generations in a society where the younger (children) first learn from the elders, then, in parallel with them, self-actualize as individuals and socialize their children, and later, moving to the descending phases of development, “fall into childhood” (weakening of conscious self-control, change time perspective, impotence, etc.).
+generation of a certain set of social roles (labor, family, etc.).
+Cyclicality also characterizes the change of generations in society, where the younger (children) first learn from the elders, then, in parallel with them, self-realize as individuals and socialize their children, and later, moving to the descending phases of development, “fall into childhood” (weakening of conscious self-control, change time perspective, sexual impotence, etc.).

-According to the Samara sociologist prof. E.F.
-Molevich 12, it is necessary to distinguish 3 stages of the process of intensive socialization: initial (preschool), secondary (school) and final (“afterschool”, associated with obtaining a specialty).
-If the initial stage of socialization is associated with the social institution of the family, namely with the acquisition of speaking skills, upright posture, elementary skills in counting, writing, etc., then the middle stage of socialization is largely determined by the school organization and the classroom team, as those special structures which are created by society in order to give children the necessary preparation for social life and professional activity ness.
-It is during this period that the individual enters the social institution of education, which performs functions that are different from the institution of the family.
-And on how the process of socialization of an individual in school goes, his idea of himself and his future social position in society largely depend.
+According to Samara sociologist prof. E.F.
+Molevich 12, it is necessary to distinguish 3 stages of the process of intensive socialization: primary (preschool), secondary (school) and final (“post-school”, associated with obtaining a specialty).
+If the initial stage of socialization is associated with the social institution of the family, namely with the acquisition of skills colloquial speech, upright walking, basic counting skills, writing, etc., then the middle stage of socialization is largely determined school organization and a great team, like those special structures which are created by society in order to give children the necessary preparation for social life And professional figure ness.
+It is during this period that the individual enters the social institution of education, which performs functions different from the institution of the family.
+And how the process of socialization of an individual goes at school largely determines his self-image and his future social position in society.

-E. Giddens reduces the number of phases of a person's life path.
-Among them, he singles out: childhood, youth, young adults, maturity and old age.
-For each phase, human culture develops its own models, niches of behavior.
-Moreover, the very culture of this or that society is characterized by the predominance of the influence of the role of value orientations of any of the generations 13 .
+E. Giddens reduces the number of phases life path person.
+Among them he distinguishes: childhood, adolescence, young adults, maturity and old age.
+For each phase, human culture develops its own models and niches of behavior.
+Moreover, the culture itself of a particular society is characterized by the predominance of the influence of the role of value systems of any of the generations 13 .

-In his theory of activity mediation, A.V.
+In his theory of activity mediation A.V.
 Petrovsky 14 identified three stages of socialization: adaptation, individualization and integration.
-The successful passage of these stages in this order ensures a person's success in society.
-At the stage of adaptation a person learns those norms, moral foundations, values that prevail in his work collective.
-On the stages of individualization the need to be a person.
-And on stages of integration if the two previous ones are passed with a “+” sign, the individual and the team become one.
+Successful completion of these stages in this order ensures a person’s success in society.
+At the adaptation stage a person assimilates those norms, moral principles, and values that prevail in his work team.
+On stages of individualization the need to be an individual is formed.
+And on integration stage, if the previous two are passed with a “+” sign, the individual and the team become one.

 12 Molevich E.F.
 General sociology.
 Lecture course.
 Ed.
 2nd.
 M., 2003.